 How to Write an Impact Statement

 Your resume is a MARKETING document which sells the brand YOU (it is about you but it is not for you - you are not the audience).
 Developing strong impact statements allow you to clearly identify that you possess the skills and capabilities your target audience is looking for.
-Incorporating impact statements into your resume allows you to be more strategic and most effectively highlght your brand.
+Incorporating impact statements into your resume allows you to be more strategic, and most effectively highlight your brand.

-Applicants want an employer to pick the "product" they have to offer (themselves) out of a sea of possible "product" choices (a stack of resumes of interested applicants) but most don't craft a document focused on what their audience (the reader) wants to know and cares about the most.
 Don't leave it up to the reader to contemplate why you may be a great "fit" for the job they have to offer - clearly show them that you understand what they are looking for and you possess the very skills, traits and capabilities that will allow you to be successful should they hire you.
 Impact statements allow you to clearly highlight the key skills the employer is looking for.

 To create effective impact statements: